Supporting commercially sustainable projects through two business lines

 Benban Solar Plant in Egypt

 A Joint Development Agreement with Scatec Solar, Norfund and Africa50, for development of 400 MWDC solar power plants in Benban, Egypt, developed under Egypt’s Feed-in-Tariff program.
-Total project cost will be about $450 million, with financial close expected in October 2017 and operations in early 2019.
+Total project cost will be about $450 million.
+Financial close was reached on October 27, 2017.
+Operations should start in early 2019.

 - Africa 50's role: Act as project development and long-term equity partner (25%).
 Facilitate relations with the Government of Egypt, an Africa50 shareholder, and other investors.

-- Partners: Senior debt will be provided by EBRD, Islamic Development Bank, and the Islamic Corporation for the Development of the Private Sector.
+- Partners: Senior debt is provided by EBRD, Islamic Development Bank, and the Islamic Corporation for the Development of the Private Sector.